parsifal-47/sisal-is/README.md

 Sisal with Ident-Syntax [![Build Status](https://travis-ci.org/parsifal-47/sisal-is.svg?branch=master)](https://travis-ci.org/parsifal-47/sisal-is)
 ========

-Ident-based dialect for sisal with statically derived types
+Modernized dialect of Sisal with type inference!

 ### How does it look like